himanshubabber/Deep-Learning-Lab/README.md

 # Deep-Learning-Lab
 Roll No 2K22/CO/207

-All Experiments that performed in Lab
+All Experiments that are performed in Lab

 EXP1: Handwritten digit classification using ann using numpy